The Beast That Shouted Love at the Heart of the World (short story)

-"The Beast that Shouted Love at the Heart of the World" is a 1968 science fiction short story by American writer Harlan Ellison.
+"The Beast That Shouted Love at the Heart of the World" is a 1968 science fiction short story by American writer Harlan Ellison.
 It won the Hugo Award for Best Short Story in 1969.

 Background

 According to Ellison, the story was intended as an experiment.
-It is not a sequential story but is written as though events were taking place on the rim of a wheel with everything coming together at the centre.
-The end result is that the structure of the story is difficult to analyse and only makes sense as a whole work.
+It is not a sequential story but is written as though events were taking place on the rim of a wheel with everything coming together at the center.
+The end result is that the structure of the story is difficult to analyze and only makes sense as a whole work.

 Publication history

-The story was first published in the June 1968 edition of Galaxy Science Fiction as "The Beast that Shouted Love", and was collected with other Ellison short stories as the first story in The Beast that Shouted Love at the Heart of the World in 1969.
+The story was first published in the June 1968 edition of Galaxy Science Fiction as "The Beast That Shouted Love", and was collected with other Ellison short stories as the first story in The Beast That Shouted Love at the Heart of the World in 1969.
 Subsequent publications have been in collections such as Dark Stars, edited by Robert Silverberg, in 1969, The Hugo Winners: Volumes One and Two, edited by Isaac Asimov, in 1971, and as part of Ellison's own retrospective collection, Edgeworks 4, in 1997.